leungkimming/MPCAuthen/README.md

         top_p: 1.0
         });
     ...
-    // loop thru all choice of response.body.choices until choice.finish_reason === 'tool_calls'
+    // loop thru all choice of response.body.choices until choice.finish_reason != 'tool_calls'
-    // You need to write your own code to get the 'tool_calls', call all the tools, add the response to messages
+    // You need to write your own code to get LLM's 'tool_calls' requests, call all the tools, add the response to messages
     // Detail logic please refer mcphelper.ts async function ChatWithFunctionCalls
 ```